GodSpoon/spoonrip_branding/smudge-colors/README.md

 # Smudge Colors SVG Generator

-This project generates a series of SVG files, each representing a color from a predefined list.
+This dumb project generates a series of SVG files, each representing a color from a predefined list.
 The SVGs are based on a template (`src/smudge.svg`) where the background color is dynamically replaced.

 ## How to Use